• Skip to main content

 Pastry Ingredients:

-Easy Mini Blueberry Hand Pies have a shortlist of ingredients which are: fresh blueberries, lemon juice, and lemon zest, cornstarch, vanilla, sugar, salt, two pre-made or homemade pie crusts, flour, and an egg.
+Easy Mini Blueberry Hand Pies have a shortlist of ingredients which are: fresh blueberries, lemon juice, lemon zest, cornstarch, vanilla, sugar, salt, two pre-made or homemade pie crusts, flour, and an egg.

 Ingredients corn starch, vanilla, blueberries, lemon, pie crusts and a lemon on a kitchen counter.